dezoito/fw1-clipping/README.md

 **/tests** - Self explanatory

-### 2- Forms and Validation
+### 2- Forms and Validation Patterns
-The app uses the same view to display Create or Update forms, the same methods to validade and save objects and performs CSRF verification with _CSRFVerifyToken()_ to stop Cross Site Request Forgery.
+The app uses the same view to display Create or Update forms, the same methods to validade and save objects, and performs CSRF verification with _CSRFVerifyToken()_ to stop Cross Site Request Forgery.

 Validation errors and messages are displayed next to their respect form fields.